IslamKOA/pleiades-asp-workflow/README.md

 ## Data and redistribution

-This software archive does **not** include the original Pléiades, Pléiades NEO, or SPOT 6/7 satellite image products.
+This interface archive does **not** include the original Pléiades, Pléiades NEO, or SPOT 6/7 satellite image products.
 Those datasets remain subject to the applicable Airbus DS / DINAMIS access and licensing conditions.

-The workflow code and notebooks are intended to be archived as a reproducible research-software release.
-The planned permanent archive is **Recherche Data Gouv**.
-The repository DOI and final software citation will be inserted after the public deposit and publication workflow is complete.

 ## Third-party software